oneTimePad/CTF-writeups/dev-random-pipe.md

 ### /dev/random pipe boot2root

+( sorry again for how this looks...need to fix it up)

-  /dev/random pipe is a boot2root from vulhub.com
+  /dev/random pipe is a boot2root from vulnhub.com

-  ##STEP 1: machine finger-printing:
+  #STEP 1: machine finger-printing:
       - nmap -sT -V -A -p 1-65535 [vm-ip]

       It was found that ports 22,80, 111, and 40496.
 The only interesting one right now being 80.